-The WPI faculty has passed new requirements for the MS degree in MFE.
-The new requirements allow for considerably more flexibility in selecting the courses to satisfy the core.
-A student who satisfies the previous requirements will also satisfy the new ones.
-Any one course can only be used to satisfy distribution in one area.
 The Manufacturing Engineering (MFE) program is intended to be flexible in order to meet student needs.
 Many MFE graduate students work full time as engineers, others are graduate teaching and research assistants.
 Some of the courses are offered in the evenings.